mattfeng/ibd/talks-iap-2022/team-formation-2/Team Formation Session 2.md

 # Data Collection and Analysis Platform

-- Take in raw WGS samples and export
+- Take in raw WGS samples and export clinically relevant information